 Even though air conditioners are not as expensive to run as you might think, they will still increase your energy bills compared to not having an air conditioning unit.
 So, make sure you consider this when thinking about purchasing one, including how often it’s likely to be running so you can get an estimate of how much it will add to those energy bills.

 Air conditioning units are intricate pieces of machinery, and while they are incredibly easy to operate once they’ve been installed, you will need a professional brought in if anything goes wrong, or to perform an annual check-up to ensure everything is in working order.
 This will need to be factored into your costs of owning an air conditioning unit.

 Fortunately, some suppliers offer service and repair of air conditioning units, like Heritage Heating and Cooling.
 You can sign up to our service and repair cover at different levels to receive the likes of an annual service, breakdown cover, parts inclusion and an engineer guarantee in twelve hours.
 So you don’t need to worry if anything goes wrong, as we’re on hand to fix the problem quickly and efficiently.

 An air conditioning unit can add some serious benefits to your workplace, most notably an increase in employee satisfaction from the added comfort of a suitable temperature.
 Your workers will have an increase in their productivity and job performance.
 However, always make sure you factor in the costs of buying, running and maintaining an air conditioning unit before you decide to make a purchase.

-At Heritage Heating and Cooling, we can offer you all sorts of different air conditioning units and systems, including evaporative factory cooling.
+At Heritage Heating and Cooling, we can offer you all sorts of different air conditioning units and systems, including evaporative factory cooling and office air conditioning.
 And if you’re already thinking about winter, we also provide a range of fantastic industrial heating solutions.